-It is the ACD's intention that derivative and forward transactions may be used for Efficient Portfolio Management.
-The Company may only use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to Shareholders.
+It is the ACD's intention that derivative and forward transactions will only be entered into by the Company for Efficient Portfolio Management purposes.
+The Company may only use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to shareholders.
 The use of derivative and forward transactions for Efficient Portfolio Management is not intended to increase the risk profile of the Company.